aws-samples/aws-serverless-workshops/WebApplication/9_CleanUp/README.md

 </p></details>

 ### 2. Module 5 - OAuth Cleanup

+<details>
+<summary><strong>:white_check_mark: Step-by-step directions(expand for details)</strong></summary><p>
 Delete the Unicorn Manager CloudFront distribution and S3 bucket for the static website hosting created in module 5.
 Using the Lambda console, also delete the **ListUnicornRides** and **ListUnicornAuthorizer** functions.
 If you have deployed the pre-requisites CloudFormation stack, delete the stack using the CloudFormation console.

-<details>
-<summary><strong>**:white_check_mark: Step-by-step directions(expand for details)**</strong></summary><p>

 1. In the AWS Management Console, click **Services** then select **CloudFront** under Networking & Content Delivery.